novakov-alexey-zz/freya/README.md

    .withRestart(Times(maxRetries = 3, delay = 2.seconds, multiplier = 2))
 ```

-Above configuration will lead to the following delay in seconds: 2, 4 and 8.
+Above configuration will lead to the following delay in seconds: 2, 4 and 8. `multiplier` is used to
+calculate next delay by `previous delay * multiplier`.

 ## Deploy JSON Schema